aayushdogra/task-manager-microservice/README.md

 - Page clamping for invalid pages
 - Maximum page size enforcement

-Pagination, sorting, and filtering logic is handled entirely in the **service layer**, keeping endpoints thin and focused on HTTP concerns only.
+All logic is handled entirely in the **service layer**, keeping endpoints thin and focused on HTTP concerns only.

 ### JWT Authentication